 The key to stream-of-consciousness writing is to relax your thinking mind and let the images of your subconscious take over.
-For some people, it takes a little practice, but once you get it down, it becomes a neat trick.
+For some people, it takes a little practice, but once you get it down, it becomes a fun and creative practice.
 So what can you do with it?

-Once you’ve built up a nice collection of freewrites, you have created a repository of images and lines, sentences, and paragraphs.
-You can now go through and harvest the material for your various writing projects.
-As you can imagine, the fruits of freewriting lend themselves particularly well to poetry.
+Once you’ve built up a nice collection of free-writes, you have created a repository of images and lines, sentences, and paragraphs.
+You can now go through and harvest that material for your various writing projects.
+As you can imagine, the fruits of free writing lend themselves particularly well to poetry.

 When I’m writing poetry, I often go through my free-writes with a highlighter, marking words and phrases that pop or strike me as especially meaningful or aesthetically pleasing.
 Then I pull these from the free-write and use them to compose a poem.